Joining the UCSF TECH Lab

 University of Hawaii Master's Students: For University of Hawaii MS students in the Computer Science program, I can co-advise your Plan A thesis in collaboration with a professor in the department, many of whom I am actively collaborating with.

-Industry Collaboration: I am always open to industry collaboration and have a track record of consulting and scientific advisory engagements.
+Industry Collaboration: I am always open to funded industry collaboration and have a track record of consulting and scientific advisory engagements.